Nick | UW-Oshkosh, WI

-My wife is an Oshkosh alumni , so she goes, 'Why don't you go to Oshkosh, figure out what you want to do?'
-I always liked geography.
-I like maps.
-I taught map-reading in the army.
-So I came here for geography and urban planning.
-I got through in two and a half years.
-I've ‘got smarts’, remember, I just couldn't prove it for a long time.
-Then I decided to apply to grad school.
-So now I’m studying for the masters in public administration.
+Now I’m studying for the Master’s in Public Administration.
 It’s the MPA degree.
-The best way I’ve ever heard it summed up is, it’s an MBA, but with a conscious.
+The best way I’ve ever heard it summed up is, it’s an MBA, but with a conscience.
 It’s for the public sector, so city administrators.
 The CEO of the staff of the city.
 I would love to be a city administrator.
 I also plan on getting my doctorate.
-One reason is completely selfish, just to do it ‘cause no one ever thought I would even graduate high school.'
-But really I want to teach.
+One reason is completely selfish, just to do it ‘cause no one ever thought I would even graduate high school.
+But really, I want to teach.
 Get some experience in the field first, and then teach.

 Sometimes I look at my life and think, ‘Oh, I haven’t always had the most pleasant of experiences.’
 Plenty of times I was challenged, couple times I should have died.

 I’m not easily intimidated.
 I don’t think I’ve been intimidated in a really long time, except by my wife.
 She’s a six-foot-two farm girl.
 She can beat me up.
-I have two girls, in fact one that has all of the attitude that I’m sure I had.
+I have two girls—in fact, one has all of the attitude that I’m sure I had.
 It’s just about as wonderful as it gets.”

 -Nick | UW-Oshkosh, WI